-Editing CSV and TSV Files as Tables
+CSV and TSV files as tables

-CLion lets you edit delimited text files (CSV, TSV, and other delimiter-separated formats) as tables.
+CLion lets you edit files with delimiter-separated values (CSV, TSV, and other delimiter-separated formats) as tables.

-Open the table editor
+Open DSV file in the table view

-The dialog has two predefined formats (CSV and TSV) and lets you create a custom format.
+The dialog has three predefined formats (CSV, TSV, and Pipe-separated) and lets you create a custom format.
 For example, you may require comma-separated values with semicolons as row separators.

-The table editor opens in a separate tab based on the settings you configure.
-If you want to use different format settings, repeat the previous procedure and open the table editor again.
+Once you confirm the format settings, the Data tab will present data in a table format correspondingly.
+If you want to use different format settings, repeat the previous procedure and open the data editor again.

 Click the column header to toggle between sorting directions: ascending, descending, and initial unsorted state.

-Right-click the column header and then click Hide column.
+Right-click the column header and then click Hide Column.

-To see the list of all columns, right-click any column header and then click Column List.
+To see the list of all columns, right-click any column header and then click Columns List.
 Names of hidden columns are shown struck through.
 To toggle between hidden and shown state of a column, select it in the list and press Space.

 Enable coding assistance

-Extract data from a table
+Transpose a table

 If you need to use the data from the table elsewhere, CLion provides several possibilities to copy or save it.